Weekly Green Organics Trial

 I’m not in the trial area but I want to join.
 Can I?

-It’s great you support weekly green organics, however, we are unable to expand the trail area due to logistical challenges.
+It’s great you support weekly green organics, however, we are currently unable to expand the trail area due to logistical challenges.

 If you want to stay updated with the trial, show your support, or would like to volunteer, please contact us.